min2ha/ukwa-site/content/target/33058/index.en.md

   "start_date": "2015-12-01T09:00:00Z"
 }

-# Gwyl Ffilm Plant a Phobl Ifanc | Film Festival for Children and Young People (PICS)

 PICS is an annual Film Festival for Children and Young People organised and hosted at Galeri, Caernarfon.